maidsafe-archive/safe-build-infrastructure/README.md

 #### EC2

 If you're running on AWS with the EC2 plugin, this requires one manual step to get working.
-Go to Manage Jenkins -> Configure System -> Cloud Section -> EC2 Key Pair's Private Key then paste in the `jenkins_env` private key and click on 'Save'.
+Go to Manage Jenkins -> Configure System -> Cloud Section -> EC2 Key Pair's Private Key then paste in the `docker_slave_prod` private key and click on 'Save'.

 #### Job DSL Plugin